Observational constraints on a modified-gravity model with an exponential function of the curvature using the expansion history, the RSD, and the Pantheon+SH0ES data: Conclusions

-As expected, the joint fit of the three data samples delivers the strongest constraints on the considered parameters (gray contours and lines in (Fig.~\ref{fig_cornerCombo_Hzfs8mSN}), and last row of Table \ref{tab_MCMCintervals}).
+As expected, the joint fit of the three data samples delivers the strongest constraints on the considered parameters (gold contours and lines in Figs.~\ref{fig_cornerCombo_Hzfs8mSN} and \ref{fig_cornerAll}, and last row of Table \ref{tab_MCMCintervals}).
 Up to the second order of perturbative expansion on the deviation parameter $b$, the proposed $f(R)$ model appropriately reproduces the data (Figs.~\ref{fig_hz_dataCompare} - \ref{fig_fs8z_dataCompare}) with

-results that indicate that our model alleviate the tension between Planck and SH0ES regarding $H_0$, on one side, and that the preferred value of $b$ turns out to be larger than initially expected, and certainly $b\neq0$ at $\gtrsim 4.5\sigma$.
-Notwithstanding, this is not entirely stunning, since this has also been obtained by different authors previously.
-Furthermore, we also looked at the predicted evolution of some interesting cosmological parameters (Section \ref{sec_cosmo-dynamics}), noticing that the effective equation of state, the deceleration parameter and the DE density exhibit the expected behaviour, deviating slightly from $\Lambda$CDM.
-With regards to the DE EoS, although the deviation is more evident, its oscillatory evolution is not unexpected (it has been observed by other authors, e.g., \cite{Granda:2020ikv,Granda:2022ttn,Zhao:2017cud,Escamilla:2024olw}), and leads us to the conclusion that additional terms in the perturbative expansion should diminish the observable difference with $\Lambda$CDM.
+results that indicate that for our model the preferred value of $b$ turns out to be higher than initially expected, and certainly $b\neq0$ at $\gtrsim 3.5\sigma$.
+However, this is not entirely stunning, since this has also been obtained by different authors previously.
+Remarkably, the results presented in Ref.~\citep{Odintsov:2024woi} also point to a preference of some modified gravity models over $\Lambda$CDM.

+Furthermore, we also looked at the predicted evolution of some interesting cosmological parameters (Section \ref{sec_cosmo-dynamics}), noticing that the effective equation of state, the deceleration parameter and the DE density exhibit the expected behavior, slightly deviating from $\Lambda$CDM.
+With regard to the DE EoS, although the discrepancy is more evident, its oscillatory evolution is not unexpected (it has been observed by other authors, e.g., \citep{Granda:2020ikv,Granda:2022ttn,Zhao:2017cud,Escamilla:2024fzq}), and leads to the conclusion that additional terms in the perturbative expansion should diminish the observable difference with $\Lambda$CDM.

-By performing the Om diagnostic, and using the BF values of the constrained parameters, we have observed that the proposed $f(R)$ model predicts a DE that behaves like a cosmological constant at early times $(z \gtrsim 3.5)$ and for the near future $(z < 0)$, while at current and late time, the DE exhibits a quintessence-like evolution, in agreement with the results discussed above regarding $w_{\rm{DE}}$.
+By performing the Om diagnostic, and using the BF values of the constrained parameters, we have observed that the proposed $f(R)$ model predicts a DE that behaves like a cosmological constant at early times $(z \gtrsim 3.5)$ and for the near future $(z < 0)$, while at current and late times, the DE exhibits a quintessence-like evolution, in agreement with the results discussed above regarding $w_{\rm{DE}}$.